Lifailon/WinAPI/README.md

 `/api/cpu` - CPU use to procent \
 `/api/memory` - Memory use to GB and procent \
 `/api/memory/slots` - Number of memory slots and their frequency \
-`/api/disk/physical` - List of all physical disks, their model and siz \
+`/api/disk/physical` - List of all physical disks, model, size, operation status and errors \
-`/api/disk/logical` - List of all logical disks, their model and siz \
+`/api/disk/logical` - List of all logical disks, model and size \
+`/api/disk/partition` - List partitions of all physical disks \
 `/api/disk/iops` - Metrics for all physical disks (time, bytes speed, queue, Input and Output operations per second) \
 `/api/disk/iops/total` - Summary statistics for all physical disks \
 `/api/video` - List of all video adapters, video memory size and resolution \